Innovation through connected expertise and capabilities

 Our Sydney Nano networks:

 NanoHealth connects groups of expertise and capabilities in areas of medicine and health, focusing on global and local health priorities and end-user experience.
 Our multi-disciplinary research teams work across the University on focus areas such as infectious disease, antimicrobial resistance, cancer, nanovision, cardiovascular disease, and neurological disorders.
-NanoHealth is Co-Chaired by Sydney Nano Director, Professor Ben Eggleton and Deputy Executive Dean, Faculty of Medicine & Health, Professor Marc Rees.
+NanoHealth is Co-sponsored by Sydney Nano Director, Professor Stephen Bartlett and Deputy Executive Dean, Faculty of Medicine & Health, Professor Mark Rees.

 The Smart Sustainable Building network connects groups of expertise and capabilities in areas of architecture, construction materials and building infrastructure, focusing on global and national sustainability priorities for the built-environment.
 Our multi-disciplinary research teams work across the University bringing expertise to focus on areas such as sustainable building envelopes and materials, smart sensing of indoor environment control and circular constructions.
-Smart Sustainable Building is Co-Chaired by Sydney Nano Director, Professor Ben Eggleton and Deputy Dean, Faculty of Engineering and IT, Professor Kim Rasmussen.
+Smart Sustainable Building is Co-sponsored by Sydney Nano Director, Professor Stephen Bartlett and Associate Dean Research, Professor Ali Abbas.